sgunti137/OpenResumes/README.md

 * Edit the resumes created.
 * Download the resume as well as the LaTeX code.
 * Share the link of the resume.
-* Make a auto-formatted, good looking resume from a simple, flexible and user friendly resume without the need of LaTeX knowledge in few minutes.
+* Make a auto-formatted, good looking resume from a simple, flexible and user friendly form without the need of LaTeX knowledge in few minutes.

 ### Login Page